• HOME

 Something fishy.

 You might also think, if you’re someone responsible for choosing voices, that there’s never been so much choice.
 You might think that the next voice you pick will provide excellent value.
-You might think they’ll be a star performer.
+And you might think they’ll be a star performer.
 You might think they’ll always be available.
-You might think they can read out loud, stumble-free, with every nuance necessitated by your carefully crafted copy.
+Then you might think they can read out loud, stumble-free, with every nuance necessitated by your carefully crafted copy.
 You might think they can deliver to deadline without disappointment.

 You might think all of these things (and more).
 But are you right in your thinking?